Top 11 Venture Capital Firms Investing in Insurance Startups

 Image of Route 66 Ventures - Top VCs in Insurance

-Route 66 Ventures provides both venture capital and credit solutions to emerging companies in the financial technology and services sectors.
-The firm supports businesses across their entire funding journey, from initial seed rounds to later-stage growth.
+Route 66 Ventures is a venture capital firm that provides both venture capital and credit solutions to companies in the financial technology and services sectors.
+They support businesses from their earliest stages through to significant growth.

-• Industries of focus: FinTech, Financial Services, Insurance, Consumer Lending, and Wellness
+• Industries of focus: FinTech, Financial Services, Insurance, Consumer Lending, Credit, Wellness

 • Founded: 2012

-• Notable investments: Ripple, DriveWealth, EarthOptics, and Payzer
+• Notable portfolio companies: Ripple, DriveWealth, EarthOptics, Payzer

 • Number of exits: 15